USBC, Inc. Commitments Disclosure

 Properties and Operating Leases

 The Company maintains executive and research and testing facilities in Seattle, Washington.
 On March 2, 2024, the Company entered into a lease for 5,996 square feet at 619 Western Avenue, Suite 610, Seattle, Washington 98104, at a net monthly payment of $11,492, subject to 3% annual increases after the first year.
 The lease commenced on May 1, 2024 and is originally scheduled to terminate on July 31, 2027.
-On July 9, 2025, the Company entered into a Deferred Rent Agreement, paid $31,732 and deferred rent of $91,094 until the lease expires in 2027.
-The monthly lease payment is approximately $8,000 per month.
+On July 9, 2025, the Company entered into a Deferred Rent Agreement with the landlord, pursuant to which the Company paid $31,732 and deferred $91,094 of contractual base rent through the remaining lease term.
+As a result of the Deferred Rent Agreement, a portion of the Company’s contractual base rent is deferred, reducing the monthly cash payment for base rent to approximately $8,000, exclusive of applicable triple-net charges, with the deferred amounts payable over the remaining lease term.

 The Company does not own any real property and believes the existing facilities are suitable and adequate for its current needs.